Libera-Chat/libera-chat.github.io/content/_guides/helpers.md

 quietly, such as with private messages or in an `-ops` channel if there is one.

-If you know that someone else around is an Operator, and they seem to be paying attention to the channel while the disruption is occurring, they might already be talking to the person in private.
-Check with the Operator if you're unsure before also trying to intervene.
+If you know that someone else around is an operator, and they seem to be paying attention to the channel while the disruption is occurring, they might already be talking to the person in private.
+Check with the operator if you're unsure before also trying to intervene.

-When an Operator starts handling the situation, continuing to engage with the person who is misbehaving may derail the Operator's efforts, as the person may become defensive at being "ganged up on".
+When an operator starts handling the situation, continuing to engage with the person who is misbehaving may derail the operator's efforts, as the person may become defensive at being "ganged up on".

 If necessary, use the `/ignore` functionality in your client to stop